Introduction

 Instructions

-- If you see Company Portal instead of Software Center in the start menu, then you are using an Intune-CoreImage device and "mode" does not apply.
+- If you see Company Portal instead of Software Center in the start menu, then you are using an Intune-CoreImage device and the following doesn't apply.

 - Open a command prompt window: